Capri Cafaro

-Capri Silvestri Cafaro (born November 21, 1977) is a former Democratic member of the Ohio Senate, representing the 32nd District from 2007 to 2016.
-From the Mahoning Valley, Cafaro served three terms as an Ohio State Senator (2007 to 2016), including a stint as Minority Leader from 2009 to 2012.
-Her district included all of Trumbull County, Ashtabula County and portions of Geauga County (including the City of Chardon; but excluding Chardon Township).

-She is a TV personality, appearing as a contributor on Fox News Channel, primarily as a semi-regular co-host of the afternoon talk show Outnumbered.
+Capri Silvestri Cafaro (born November 21, 1977) is an American television personality and former politician.
+A member of the Democratic Party, she represented Ohio's 32nd senatorial district in the Ohio Senate from 2007 to 2016 and was the minority leader from 2009 to 2012.
+Her district included all of Trumbull and Ashtabula counties, and portions of Geauga County.
+Since leaving office, Cafaro has appeared as a contributor on Fox News Channel, primarily as a semi-regular co-host of the afternoon talk show Outnumbered.

-Early life, family and education
+Early life and education

-Cafaro was born and raised in Youngstown, Ohio.
-Her father is shopping mall developer John Cafaro.
+Cafaro was born in Youngstown, Ohio, and raised in the nearby suburb of Liberty Township.
+Her father is shopping mall developer John J. Cafaro.
+Her grandfather was developer William M. Cafaro.
 She is of Italian descent.

-She attended Youngstown private schools Kennedy School and then Ursuline High School at age 12.
-By age 19, she graduated from Stanford University with a BA in American Studies and from Georgetown University with a MALS in International Studies.
+Cafaro attended Youngstown private schools and graduated from Ursuline High School.
+She received a bachelor's degree in American studies from Stanford University in 1997 and a Master of Arts in Liberal Studies degree in international studies from Georgetown University in 2001.

-Career
+Early career

-Cafaro served on the Trumbull County Senior Services Advisory Council and was a State Policy Liaison for Ohio with the National Patient Advocate Foundation.
-She was also a State Advocate Representative for the National Committee to Preserve Social Security and Medicare and served as a councilor for the Medicare Rights Center.
-Cafaro has also acted as an Economic Policy Associate for Global Action on Aging, an NGO with consultative status at the United Nations.
+Cafaro served on the Trumbull County Senior Services Advisory Council and was a state policy liaison for Ohio with the National Patient Advocate Foundation.
+She was also a state advocate representative for the National Committee to Preserve Social Security and Medicare, and served as a councilor for the Medicare Rights Center.
+Cafaro has also acted as an economic policy associate for Global Action on Aging, an NGO with consultative status at the United Nations.

-As a political novice, Cafaro won a surprise victory in the 2004 Democratic primary for Ohio's 14th congressional district, topping a five-candidate field, which included 2002 nominee Dale V. Blanchard, columnist Herb Hammer, U.S. Marine Charles L. Wolfe, and Ohio state Rep. Ed Jerse (who received the endorsement of the Akron Beacon Journal newspaper).
+As a political novice, Cafaro won a surprise victory in the 2004 Democratic primary for Ohio's 14th congressional district, topping a five-candidate field, which included 2002 nominee Dale V. Blanchard, columnist Herb Hammer, U.S. Marine Charles L. Wolfe, and Ohio state representative Ed Jerse (who received the endorsement of the Akron Beacon Journal).
 Cafaro polled 54% of the vote, while Jerse, the second-place finisher, managed 19%.
 In the general election, however, she lost to Republican Steve LaTourette.

-Cafaro again ran for the Democratic nomination in the open 13th Congressional District in 2006, placing second in a nine-candidate primary, behind future Congresswoman Betty Sutton.
-That seat was vacated by U.S. Representative Sherrod Brown, Democrat who replaced Republican Senator Mike DeWine in the U.S. Senate after defeating him on November 7, 2006.
+Cafaro again ran for the Democratic nomination for the open Ohio's 13th congressional district in 2006, placing second in a nine-candidate primary, behind Betty Sutton.
+That seat was vacated by U.S. representative Sherrod Brown, a Democrat who would successfully run for U.S. senate in the same cycle.

-As of 2017, Cafaro was the Executive in Residence at American University's School of Public Affairs and gave commentary on political events as a contributor on Fox News.